skycoin/obelisk/blocktree.md

 ```

 ### CheckIfUnspentOutputSpendable
-- Traverses a tree from root to the given BlockRecord can check if the unspent out was destroyed on it's way from Root to the given block.
+- Traverses a tree from root to the given BlockRecord can check if the unspent out was destroyed on it's way from Root to the given blockRecord.
 - This function can *return* any of the following codes:
   -> "NeverExisted": The unspent output never existed
   -> "Spent": The unspent output exists but was spent
-  -> "Available": The unspent output is available to spend on the given block
+  -> "Available": The unspent output is available to spend on the given blockRecord

 #### Signature
 ```
 func (bt *BlockRecordTree) CheckIfUnspentOutputSpendable(UnspentOutput cipher.SHA256, targetBlock *BlockRecord) string {
 }
 ```
-#### Sample Run
+#### Sample Run / Tests
 ```
 let